 In Down syndrome, every cell in the body has an extra chromosome (or piece of a chromosome).
 The effect of this extra DNA varies, but commonly people who have Down syndrome have mental disability, atypical facial structure, and physical defects, especially heart defects.

-How does Down syndrome affect the muscular system?
+How does Down syndrome affect the skeletal system?

 In many children with Down syndrome, the muscles and ligaments that support the neck are weak and loose.
 This can potentially cause spinal cord compression, in which the small bones in the neck (vertebrae) press on the spinal cord.
 Compression may lead to reduced muscle coordination, numbness, and weakness.